arixmkii/qcw/README.md

 #### `gvisor-tap-vsock`

-Version `0.5.0` is used.
+Version bundled with Podman is used

 #### `Podman`

-Version `4.4.0-dev` with a patch to enable using QEMU machine on Windows hosts.
+Version `4.5.0-dev` with a patch to enable using QEMU machine on Windows hosts.
 This is continuous work trying to upstream the changes, where possible.
 At the end this should come down to a single patch on top on a stable tag.
 Supposed to be a long living patchwork, because needs full support for some features on QEMU side (see QEMU specific patches).